On Supports for graphs of bounded genus: Vertex Bypassing

-Figure \ref{fig:vertexbypassing} shows vertex bypassing at vertex $v$.
+Fig.~\ref{fig:vertexbypassing} shows vertex bypassing at vertex $v$.
 It is easy to see that the graph $G'$ obtained from $G$ is also embedded on $\Sigma$ as each operation preserves the embedding.
 Since we remove the vertex $v$, at the end of Step~\ref{step:two}, the subgraphs $\mathcal{H}'_v$ in $G''$ may be disconnected.
 The main challenge is to add additional edges to the graph $G''$ so that subgraphs $\HH'$ of $G'$ remain connected and the graph system $(G',\HH')$ remains cross-free.

 In order to do so, we introduce the notion of $abab$-free hypergraphs.
-An equivalent notion, namely $ABAB$-free hypergraphs was studied by Ackerman et al. ~\cite{ackerman2020coloring}, where the elements of the hypergraph are placed in a linear order instead of a cyclic order.
+An equivalent notion, namely $ABAB$-free hypergraphs was studied by~\cite{ackerman2020coloring}, where the elements of the hypergraph are placed in a linear order instead of a cyclic order.

 \begin{definition}[$abab$-free] An abstract hypergraph $(X,\mathcal{H})$ is said to be $abab$-free if the elements of $X$ can be arranged on a cycle $C$ such that for any $H,H'\in\mathcal{H}$ there does not exist distinct $x_1, x_2, x_3, x_4\in X$ in this cyclic order around $C$ such that $x_1,x_3\in H\setminus H'$, and $x_2,x_4\in H'\setminus H$. \end{definition}